informalsystems/tendermint-rs/docs/architecture/adr-008-abci-rs-merge.md

 ## Context

-As mentioned [here](https://github.com/informalsystems/tendermint-rs/issues/388#issue-646627068), one high level goal for this `tendermint-rs` is to merge an already existing crate for build ABCI servers.
-There are three main crates for this purpose:
+As mentioned #388 one of the high level goals for the `tendermint-rs` repo is to merge an already existing crate to build ABCI servers with.
+There are three existing crates for this purpose:

 1. [`rust-abci`](https://github.com/tendermint/rust-abci)
 1. [`abci-rs`](https://github.com/devashishdxt/abci-rs)